dustyroom-studio/quibli-doc/_docs/faqs.md

 ---

+#### Is Quibli mobile-friendly?
+> The short answer is yes, Quibli shaders are mobile-friendly.
+The longer answer is the following.
+The performance of the shaders is comparable to the Unity standard Lit shader; the Quibli post effects work similarly to the Unity post effects.
+But, of course, you have to be mindful of the modeling optimization.
+Also, below you can find a few general Unity optimization points I could think of that performance depends on.
+- The performance depends on the hardware you are working/testing it on.
+If it is not an ancient phone, for example, Quibli was tested to be running smoothly with the appropriate number of shaders and parameters engaged.
+- Check if the test device meets the requirements: the object shaders target 3.5 (or es 3.0 and WebGL 2.0).
+- Also, if possible, try reusing materials as much as possible.
+Although SRP batching should deal with it, it still is a good practice to keep the materials number moderate.
+- If you use many objects on the scene, make sure you use occlusion culling.
+- The performance gain can vary significantly based on the number of vertices and materials used.
+- The Quibli Foliage and Cloud2D shaders use transparency.
+If you use a lot of alpha clipping, it is expected that the performance can be struggling.
+If the framerate is still low, please try out any Unity shader with alpha clipping.
+The low performance might be caused by the fact that the hardware can't handle alpha clipping well enough.
+- If you can, toggle the unused parameters off.
+Some of them are still in use even if they are at the 0 value.
+That's why most of the Quibli's main parameters can be bypassed by pressing a tick off.

+---

 #### How do I get 50% discount for Quibli if I have (am going to purchase) Flat Kit?
 > Please, log into the same account with which you purchased Flat Kit, open the Quibli's Asset Store page — you should see the automatically applied 50% discount there.